Wednesday, December 31, 2025

 I’ve always wondered why I can't stand male English novelists (I mean English-English: Irish and Scottish are another matter entirely).
 Of course, there are exceptions (Henry Fielding!
 Charles Dickens!), but in general, when I try to read those writers, after a while I say to myself: “I just can’t do this.”
 Among contemporary writers, for example, I read Ian McEwan (who, despite his last name, isn’t Scottish) and I say to myself, “He’s so good!
 And such a pain in the ass!”
 Not to mention the Victorian writers en masse (and the related films by James Ivory).
 On the other hand, Jane Austen, Jonathan Swift, Bram Stoker, Virginia Woolf, Joseph Conrad, Samuel Beckett, James Joyce, Salman Rushdie, etc.—I like them all.

 Among the obligatory granddaddies of today’s Italian writers, I see Alberto Moravia and Italo Calvino mentioned over and over.
 It gets on my nerves that those two are talked about so often.
 I no longer know what to do with Calvino: it seems downright scandalous to me that a writer with such a modest, narrow, and stunted idea of literature was such a powerful editor.
 His American Lectures is an amazingly unimportant book.
 As for the Moravia, I appreciate his revolt against D’Annunzio-ism (even though I love Gabriele D’Annunzio’s poetry).
-But I confess that his most celebrated novels (especially The Conformist) have always seemed obtusely ideological to me and nothing more.
+But I confess that Moravia’s most celebrated novels (especially The Conformist) have always seemed obtusely ideological to me and nothing more.
 The Moravia who forgets he’s Moravia, on the other hand, as in Roman Tales, is very, very beautiful.

 Please note: these are not critical judgments.
 They’re my reactions in a particular mood, my character traits.
 I don’t claim any validity for them.
 I would never argue that Calvino and Moravia should be removed from anthologies.
 Just the opposite!
-But maybe for the anthologies, I wouldn’t choose the usual ones.
+But maybe for the anthologies, I wouldn’t choose the usual pieces.

 I believe that when you start to become what you are, you also become that through opposition.
 Through what you reject.
 Through hatred, even.

 I’m a little frightened, for example, by certain students of mine, who seem to universally love all great literature.
 “Is that even possible?”
 I’d like to ask them.
 “Is it possible that between the classic Italian epic poets Ludovico Ariosto and Torquato Tasso, you like them both exactly the same?
 Is it possible that you love Leopardi as much as Manzoni?”
 I can’t.
 Tasso is beautiful, but I love Ariosto.
 Leopardi wrote a few sublime poems, but I love Manzoni.
-Reading Manzoni’s Lies and Sorcery or his Arturo’s Island is a wonderful adventure, but I love Balestrini’s Tristano!
+Reading Morante’s Lies and Sorcery or her Arturo’s Island is a wonderful adventure, but I love Balestrini’s Tristano!

 So, ask yourself: if you write, when you write, against whom or what do you write?
 What or who do you want to be absolutely different from?